Kari1807/OpenWeatherMap_APITestFramework/Readme.md

 * Make sure to select the root directory before execution.
 * This command will only run the scenarios in feature file with tag as "@test".
 * Feature file path - ./src/test/resources/features folder.
-* Output folders - ./target (first time this folder will be auto genrated)
+* Output folders - ./target (first time this folder will be auto generated)
 ***
 **Where to find results under HTML report**
 The html report will be generated on below path.<br />